 In 2012 I was dealt another blow when I was diagnosed with Chronic Fatigue Syndrome.
 Thankfully I am at the milder end of the spectrum and I can still work part time and ride my bike but I have to constantly manage my energy levels and suffer flare ups of my symptoms if I push myself too hard.
 Some people at the severe end of the spectrum are actually bed bound and have very little quality of life.
 There is no cure as such and it isn’t always clear what the cause is but all I know is that I can’t do as much physical activity as I used to.
 So every day I count my blessings and still try to get out on my bike when I can and plan micro-adventures.
 It is important to focus on the things that you can do in life rather than the things you can’t.

 In my own case I have started two part time cycling business’s in the past few years.
 I had an electric bike tour business in Edinburgh for a couple of years.
 I’m a huge advocate of electric bikes as it improves access to cycling for those who have physical ailments that prevent them riding a regular bike.
-I think we really need to move beyond the notion that it is ‘cheating’ as you are still outdoors in the fresh air and getting exercise even if you do need a wee bit of battery powered assitance to do it.
-My current part time venture is AC Cycling Services and I am now based in the Scottish Borders.
-I offer cycle training, guided cycle routes, transport to trail centres and a luggage transfer/cycle support service for anyone planning a cycling trip.
+I think we really need to move beyond the notion that it is ‘cheating’ as you are still outdoors in the fresh air and getting exercise even if you do need a wee bit of battery powered assistance to do it.
+My current part time venture is AC Cycling Services and I offer cycle training and guided cycle routes around Edinburgh and the Scottish Borders.

 I guess my final piece of advice for anyone who is suffering from any mental or physical health condition is that you shouldn’t let a diagnosis or a label define you as you are so much more than that.
 Life is an adventure to be lived.
 So happy cycling and enjoy the journey, wherever it may take you!